BtheGit/redux-redux/README.md

 }
 ```

 There is one big difference between the two, something called hoisting.
 To hoist means to lift up and, in the same sense, when something is hoisted in Javascript it's lifted up to the top of the program.
 Huh?
 Typically when you run a program it starts at the top and runs to the bottom, line by line.
 It has no idea of what is coming until it gets there.
 But Javascript isn't really just running from start to finish.
 It scans the whole program before it actually starts running so it cheats and knows what's coming.
-Confusingly, sometimes it acts like it does and sometimes it pretends it doesn't.
+Sometimes, which is the confusing bit.
 This is a pretty important distinction and it's worth reading more about it if you still feel confused (the keyword 'var' is famous for being problematic because of hoisting and that's why it's abandoned now in favor of 'let' and 'const' (when you know the variable won't change again)).
 However, for the sake of our exercise I'll just make a simple distinction.

 When you use the 'function' keyword, that function is immediately available anywhere in the program, even if you put the function at the very bottom.
 That's hoisting.
-But if you create a function by giving it to a variable like we did in the first example above, it's only available to the parts of the program that come after it is created.
+But if you create a function by assigning it to a const like we did in the first example above, it's only available to the parts of the program that come after it is created.
 So from now on, the order of declarations is even more important to consider.

-The newer type of functions we will use from now on won't be hoisted because they also use a variable declaration when they are created.
+The newer type of functions we will use from now on won't be hoisted because they also use a const declaration when they are created.
 These are called arrow functions and they use the => fat arrow operator.
 Let's look at some examples of similarities between traditional functions (but declared instead of using the 'function' keyword) and arrow functions:

 ```javascript
 const sayHello = function() {